-KBL Synerge LLP a limited liability partnership was formed in year 2017 between Kirloskar Brothers Ltd, Mrs. Sneha Phatak and Synerge Overseas Pte.
-Ltd. This LLP has been created for a short term project.
-Following are the details of total capital and share of each partner in it.
-Currently KBL Synerge LLP is not operative and has filed application of striking off name from registrar of LLP.
+\\\ KBL Synerge LLP, a limited liability partnership was formed in year 2017 between Kirloskar Brothers Ltd, Mrs. Sneha Phatak and Synerge Overseas Pte.
+Ltd. KBL Synerge LLP was inoperative and did not carry out any operations and had applied for striking off its name to the Registrar of Companies, Pune.
+The said application has been approved on 3 July 2023 and accordingly the said LLP ceased to be an associate of the Company.
+Following were the details of total capital and share of each partner in it.

-Name of Partner Capital Share in
+Name of Partner Capital Contributed (₹) Share in Partnership and profit (%)

-Contributed (₹) Partnership and

-profit (%)

 Kirloskar Brothers Limited 5,000 50

 Synerge Overseas Pte.
 Ltd 2,600 26

 Mrs. Sneha Phatak 2,400 24

 Total 10,000 100